Tell me if this sounds familiar…

 Body control is a learned skill.

-It means that aside from the occasional athletic genius child who seems to pick up any skill without difficulty, people have to learn how to move their bodies.
+Aside from the occasional athletic genius child who seems to pick up any skill without difficulty, people have to learn how to move their bodies.

 Usually, it’s a matter of trial and error over years of repetition and failure.